 Are you guys familiar with Shark week?
 Its a week-long marathon of shark-related shows that runs on Discovery channel every July.
 I recently heard of this concept and started looking around for shark experts to cover their work.
 I pretty much struck gold when shark researcher Dr. Toby Daly-Engel from the Florida Institute of Technology agreed to chat with me.

-Shark expert Talks About her Research and Tells US Why Sharks are Cool
+Shark Expert Talks About her Research and Why Shark Conservation Matters

 Dr. Daly-Engel specializes in marine biology but uses a mix of tools from different disciplines in her research.
 For instance, in her Shark Week show, Great White Shark Babies (yes, she had her own show that aired on Discovery this year!!) she followed female sharks to observe their reproductive behavior and heavily used DNA data from baby sharks to trace back their family history.

-I hope your enjoy my discussion about sharks with her.
+I hope you enjoyed my discussion about sharks with her.
 Note that to minimize content overlap with my other publication, I have only covered questions here that I did not get to include in the other post.
 I really encourage you to read the full interview to know the full scope of her work.